Active View reporting

 To report on Active View metrics via the Query Tool, select them from the respective report metrics group (e.g., Total, Ad server, Ad Exchange).

 Total number of impressions that were eligible to measure viewability.
-An impression is eligible if (a) the ad's creative has an Active View enabled tag, and (b) at the time the impression is counted.
+An impression is eligible if (a) the ad's creative has an Active View enabled tag, and (b) the impression is counted with a downloaded pingback.

 Active View measurable impressions

-Out of the total number of impressions that were eligible, those that were measurable by Active View.
-Even when an ad tag has Active View enabled, some factors may prevent the tag from capturing data.
+Impressions that were measurable by Active View out of the total number of eligible impressions.
+This value should generally be close to 100%; however, even when an ad tag has Active View enabled, some factors may prevent the tag from capturing data.
 For example, an impression that is rendering in a cross-domain iframe may not be measurable.

 Active View viewable impressions